CMMS and Reliability-Centered Maintenance

 The best way to summarize the relationship between Reliability-Centered Maintenance (RCM) and traditional maintenance practices is that "facilities and equipment are installed and used to do what users want them to do.
 Maintenance is performed in a variety of forms to ensure that facilities and equipment continue to do what users want them to do.
 Reliability Centered Maintenance determines very precisely the maintenance to be performed, the tests to be conducted and the checks to be carried out to support this maintenance strategy".

 The results of an RCM analysis almost always lead to in-depth changes to pre-existing preventive maintenance, the use of condition-based maintenance, inspections and functional tests, and the addition or elimination of these tasks.
+It will also lead to the implementation of the CMMS or the replacement of the pre-existing CMMS.
 The result is cost optimization, improved productivity, quality, and increased efficiency of maintenance services,

 When used effectively, it contributes to improving the safety and reliability of facilities and equipment and optimizes operations and maintenance activities.